Hot weather!

 What can I do to keep my birds cool?

-Fluids - birds will lose a lot of fluid when hot, mainly due to losing water through breathing.
-It's essential to provide cool, fresh drinking water, with added electrolytes and a sugar (e.g. dextrose, glucose, glycerol) to help replace the losses, a good quality multivitamin will likely have all the ingredients.
+Fluids - Birds will lose a significant amount of fluid when hot, primarily due to water loss through breathing.
+It's essential to provide cool, fresh drinking water, with added electrolytes and a sugar (e.g. dextrose, glucose, glycerol) to help replace the losses.
+A high-quality multivitamin will likely contain all the necessary ingredients.
 Try and place drinking water in the shade.

-Cool the coop - ideally try to place the coop in a shady spot.
+Cool the coop by placing it in a shady spot, if possible.
 If coops are poorly ventilated, heat can build up to uncomfortable levels and take a long time to cool down.
-Ensure the coop door is open and the ventilation holes are open fully to let the maximum air flow through.
+Ensure the coop door and ventilation holes are fully open to allow maximum air flow.

 Shade -if you don’t have any direct shade, try to make some or even relocate to a different area of the garden.
-Trees and large shrubs, or even large planters are ideal for providing shade.
+Trees, large shrubs, and even large planters are ideal for providing shade.
 Use a sheet or a parasol to keep direct sun off the ground.

 Cooling the birds can be hugely beneficial.
 Ensure birds have access to a dust bath.
-Garden sprinklers or a spray bottle is ideal to create a fine mist.
-Menthol can also be sprayed in the environment (not on the bird) this has a cooling effect.
+A garden sprinkler or a spray bottle is ideal to create a fine mist.
+Menthol can also be sprayed in the environment (not on the bird), which has a cooling effect.

-Flystrike - birds will drink more, and eat less in hot weather, this can upset the guts and cause wet faeces - keep a close eye on those fluffy butts!
+Flystrike - In hot weather, birds will drink more and eat less, which can upset their guts and cause wet faeces.
+Keep a close eye on those fluffy butts!
 Dirty vent feathers are an invitation for fly strike!!!

 Signs of mild heat stress and normal adaptations: